John Cusack: 1990s

-After establishing New Crime Productions, Cusack co-wrote the screenplay for and starred in George Armitage's crime film Grosse Pointe Blank (1997), in which he played an assassin who goes to his 10-year high school reunion to win back his high school sweetheart.
-Released in the same year, Cusack also starred in the Nicolas Cage action film Con Air (1997) as the FBI agent Vince Larkin, and in Clint Eastwood's Midnight in the Garden of Good and Evil (1997).
+After establishing New Crime Productions, Cusack co-wrote the screenplay for, and starred in, George Armitage's crime film Grosse Pointe Blank (1997), in which he played an assassin who goes to his ten-year high school reunion to win back his high school sweetheart.
+Released in the same year, Cusack also starred in the Nicolas Cage action film Con Air (1997) as the United States Marshal Vince Larkin, and in Clint Eastwood's Midnight in the Garden of Good and Evil (1997).
 He also voiced Dimitri in the animated film Anastasia (1997).

 In the critically acclaimed Spike Jonze film Being John Malkovich (1999), with a script written by Charlie Kaufman, Cusack played a puppeteer who finds a portal leading into the mind of the actor, John Malkovich.
 The film was nominated for three Academy Awards, including Best Director (Jonze), Best Original Screenplay (Charlie Kaufman) and Best Supporting Actress (Catherine Keener).

 2000s

 Cusack was nominated for a Golden Globe Award for Best Actor – Motion Picture Musical or Comedy for his performance in High Fidelity (2000), based on Nick Hornby's novel about Rob, a record store owner, and the history of his failed relationships.
 In the early 2000s, Cusack appeared in a few romantic comedies such as America's Sweethearts (2001), Serendipity (2001), Must Love Dogs (2005), playing opposite lead actresses Julia Roberts, Kate Beckinsale, and Diane Lane.

-Cusack starred in a series of thriller films such as Identity (2003), Runaway Jury (2003), The Contract (2006), and 1408 (2007), based on Stephen King's 1408.
+Cusack starred in a series of thriller films such as Identity (2003), Runaway Jury (2003), The Contract (2006), and 1408 (2007), based on Stephen King's short story 1408.
 The film largely went unnoticed at the time of release, but is now considered an underrated horror film.
 He also appeared in the action comedies The Ice Harvest (2005), and War, Inc. (2008), as well as James C. Strouse's directorial debut film Grace Is Gone (2007), in which he played the grieving widower of a soldier killed in the Iraq War.

 In Roland Emmerich's epic disaster film 2012 (2009), Cusack starred as Jackson Curtis, a struggling novelist who attempts to save his family during a global cataclysm.